sourcegraph/handbook/content/departments/people-talent/people-ops/process/compensation-and-leveling/preparing-for-calibrations.md

 In preparation for your Calibration Session with your People Partner, we expect all Managers to complete the following pre-work:

 1. In Lattice, complete draft reviews for your direct reports utilizing the [SBI model](../giving-feedback.md)
-2. Completet the Rating Details for every Teammate up for review
+2. Complete the Rating Details for every Teammate up for review

 - _Note: While we don’t force distribution, we anticipate the following distribution on average:_
   - _20% “Exceeding High Bar” [1:1, 1:2 or 2:1]_
   - _70% “Meeting High Bar” [2:2s]_
   - _10% “Not Meeting High Bar” [3:1, 3:2, 2:3, 1:3 or 3:3]_
 - Managers will be required to place each of their direct reports into one of the following categories for both [Skill and Values](../teammate-sentiment/impact-reviews/index.md#rating-definitions): Exceeding High Bar, Meeting High Bar, Not Meeting High Bar.
 Additionally, Managers will be required to note who they are considering putting up for promotion.
-- While not required, we highly encourage managers to write notes in the Lattice [calibration module](https://help.lattice.com/hc/en-us/articles/4414854692119-Add-and-Manage-Calibration-Notes).
+- While not required, we highly encourage managers to write notes and use tags in the Lattice [calibration module](https://help.lattice.com/hc/en-us/articles/4414854692119-Add-and-Manage-Calibration-Notes).

 3. [Thoroughly prepare to discuss](#example-calibration-notes-see-doc) Teammate ratings with your peer calibration participants in a group setting